madanyc/workfront-learn.en/help/custom-data/getting-started-with-calculated-fields-and-expressions/getting-started-with-calculated-fields-and-expressions.md

 * Year the project was created,
 * Initials of the project owner, and
-* The Workfront project reference number.
+* The [!DNL Workfront] project reference number.

-Using expressions in a calculated field, you can take each piece of information already stored in Workfront and create that unique project ID, or work number, which can then be added to a report like this:
+Using expressions in a calculated field, you can take each piece of information already stored in [!DNL Workfront] and create that unique project ID, or work number, which can then be added to a report like this:

 ![Workload balancer with utilization report](assets/GS03.png)

 Depending on the specific data needed, calculated fields can be simple, using one or two expressions, or more complicated, using several embedded expressions.
-Just keep in mind that Workfront can only use data already stored or pulled into the system for calculated fields.
+Just keep in mind that [!DNL Workfront] can only use data already stored or pulled into the system for calculated fields.